jean-robert/jean-robert.github.com/_posts/2012-02-20-multiple-progress-bars.md

 title: Multiple progress bars
 ---

-It is pretty easy to monitor the progress of a long loop in R using the original [txtProgressBar](http://stat.ethz.ch/R-manual/R-patched/library/utils/html/txtProgressBar.html) function provided with the utils package.
+It is pretty easy to monitor the progress of a long loop in R using the original [txtProgressBar](http://stat.ethz.ch/R-manual/R-patched/library/utils/html/txtProgressBar.html) function in the utils package.

 It works like this:
 {% highlight r %}